Rise of Unitas/ETA 6497 – The Famous Panerai Manual Winding Movement

 NO LONGER AVAILABLE IN THE AFTERMARKET

-As mentioned earlier, the Unitas movements are acquired by ETA SA Manufacture Horlogère Suisse, subsidiary of the Swatch group.
+As mentioned earlier, the Unitas movements had been acquired by ETA SA Manufacture Horlogère Suisse, subsidiary of the Swatch group years ago.
 Hence, the Unitas 6497 is also known as ETA 6497.

 As many Swiss rival companies have been using ETA/Unitas movements in their watches, the Swatch group announced that they would reduce selling their supply of watch parts to external watch companies starting in 2012 and completely stop supplying by the end of 2019.
 As a result, ETA/Unitas movements become scarce and prices had increased considerably in the aftermarket.